ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Nested-Tokens can be one of three types as defined in this document and possibly further types standardized in follow-on documents (e.g., {{UCCS}}).
 Nested-Token is the only instance where JSON can be embedded in CBOR and vice versa.
-For CBOR-encoded EATs, the addition of further types is accomplished by augmenting the $$EAT-CBOR-Tagged-Token socket.
+For CBOR-encoded EATs, the addition of further types is accomplished by augmenting the $EAT-CBOR-Tagged-Token socket.
 For JSON-encoded EATs, the addition of further types is accomplished by augmenting the options for the JSON-Nested-Token.type field.

 When decoding a JSON-encoded EAT, the type of submodule is determined as follows.